MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bot-escalate-end-conversation.md

 ## Escalate a conversation to a human agent

 In Omnichannel for Customer Service, a bot can escalate the current conversation to a human agent.
-The routing to the new agent depends on the routing rule that's configured for the workstream.
-During the transfer of the conversation from the bot to human agent, the bot can set context items that can be used by skill identification rules to identify new skills and append them to the existing skills list for the conversation.
+The routing depends on the routing rule that's configured for the workstream.
+When the conversation is transferred from the bot to human agent, the bot can set context items that can be used by skill identification rules to identify new skills and append them to the existing skills list for the conversation.

 > [!Note]
 > Skill-based routing should be enabled.

-The primary way a bot can dictate how the conversation will be routed is by using the Omnichannel for Customer Service context variables that are associated with the chat.
-The bot can send out a list of context variables and the values to which they need to be updated along with the escalation request.
-Omnichannel for Customer Service will then update the context variables to the specified values and rerun the routing engine.
-This ensures that an escalated chat is routed to the right queue.
+The bot routes conversations by using the Omnichannel for Customer Service context variables that are associated with the chat.
+The bot can send out a list of context variables and associated values along with the escalation request.
+Omnichannel for Customer Service will then update the context variables with the specified values and run the routing engine again.
+This ensures that the escalated chat is routed to the right queue.

 After the agent accepts the request, the chat transcript of the bot's conversation with the customer is visible on the agent’s conversation widget.
 The agent can then continue the chat with the customer.
+> [!Note]
+> The chat summary won't be visible to the customer.

 ## End a conversation

-The Azure bot can choose to end the conversation if it determines that the customer’s queries have been answered or if the customer is no longer responding.
+The Azure bot can choose to end the conversation if it determines that the customer’s questions have been answered, or if the customer is no longer responding.
 The bot can send an `EndConversation` request to Omnichannel for Customer Service.

-## Sample code for escalating and ending conversations
+## Sample code

-Perform the following steps to configure an Azure bot that is capable of escalating a conversation to a human agent.
+Perform the following steps to configure an Azure bot that can escalate conversations to a human agent.

-1. Implement a command class to model escalate and end conversation tasks.
+1. Implement a command class to model tasks related to escalating and ending conversations.

 The sample code is as follows.